scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 }
 ```

-Now, by looking at the order of state operation, an attacker cannot guess which function was called.
+Now by looking at the order of state operation, an attacker cannot guess which function was called.
 It's always `read_db()` then `write_db()`.

-Note that this might affect gas usage for the worse (reading/writing data that isn't necessary to this function) or for the better (less reads and writes), so there's allways a trade-off between gas, performane, privacy and user experience.
+Note that this might affect gas usage for the worse (reading/writing data that isn't necessary to this function) or for the better (fewer reads and writes), so there's always a trade-off between gas, performance, privacy and user experience.

 Be creative. :rainbow: